operator-framework/operator-sdk/.github/PULL_REQUEST_TEMPLATE.md

     - Sign your commit https://github.com/apps/dco
 - Follow the below checklist if making a user-facing change

+Note, the location for ansible operator related logic has changed.
+For ansible operator related changes, please create the Pull Request in https://github.com/operator-framework/ansible-operator-plugins

 -->

 **Description of the change:**